Cwmdu, Crickhowell

 The property is in a derelict state.
 Prospective purchasers are advised to exercise the utmost caution when carrying out an inspection.
 ALL VIEWINGS TO BE ACCOMPANIED BY THE AGENT BY APPOINTMENT.
 Entry to the buildings is not permissible without suitable protective clothing/headgear and is carried out at the individual’s own risk.
 A hard hat will be provided at viewings.

-All measurements are approximate and quoted in imperial with metric equivalents and are for general guidance only.
-Whilst every effort has been made to ensure to accuracy, these sales particulars must not be relied upon.
-Please note Fine & Country have not tested any apparatus, equipment, fixtures and fittings or services and, therefore, no guarantee can be given that they are in working order.
-Internal photographs are reproduced for general information and it must not be inferred that any item shown is included with the property.
-Contact the numbers listed on the brochure.
+All measurements, floorplans and land plans are for illustrative purposes only and are approximate.
+Measurements are quoted in imperial with metric equivalents and are for general guidance only.
+Whilst every effort has been made to ensure to accuracy, these sales particulars must not be relied upon and all information is to be verified by the solicitor acting for the buyer(s).
+Please note Parrys have not tested any apparatus or services and, therefore, no guarantee can be given that they are in working order.
+Photographs are shown for marketing purposes and it must not be assumed that any of the fixtures and fittings shown are included with the property, unless specifically mentioned within the sales particulars, some fixtures and fittings may be available by separate negotiation.